-All candidates have a choice of whether to limit their campaign spending within pre-set expenditure ceilings, or spending limits.
+All candidates have a choice of whether to limit their campaign spending within pre-set "expenditure ceilings," also known as spending limits.
 An "expenditure" is generally defined as any payment made to influence a voter's support or opposition to a candidate (or ballot measure).
-The benefit of agreeing to limit campaign spending is that candidates who do so may receive contributions in greater amounts than those who do not.
+Candidates who agree to limit their campaign spending are permitted to receive contributions in greater amounts than those who do not.
+(See next page for details about contribution limits.)

-OCRA establishes a formula that sets the expenditure ceiling for each City office.
-Every year, the Public Ethics Commission adjusts those ceilings based on increases due to the cost of living (as measured by the Consumer Price Index for the San Francisco Bay Area).
-The Public Ethics Commission publishes expenditure ceilings for all City offices on the "Candidates" page of the Public Ethics Commission's website.
+OCRA establishes a formula that sets voluntary spending limits for each City office.
+Every year, the Public Ethics Commission adjusts the limits to account for changes in the cost of living (as measured by the Consumer Price Index for the San Francisco Bay Area).
+The Commission publishes the voluntary spending limits for all City offices on its website.